codemismatch/rubylearning/content/pages/tutorials/ruby-overloading-methods.md

 - [ ] Write a `log(message, level = :info)` method and call it with/without the second argument.
 - [ ] Build a `rectangle_area(*args)` method that accepts either two numbers (`width`, `height`) or a hash (`width:`, `height:`).
 - [ ] Use keyword arguments with defaults to simulate constructor overloading in a small class.
-- [ ] Inspect `args.length` in a method and raise `ArgumentError` when the combination doesn’t make sense.
+- [ ] Inspect `args.length` in a method and raise `ArgumentError` when the combination doesn't make sense.

 Next: keep applying these dynamic dispatch techniques inside Flow Control & Collections.